WebOfTrust/WOT-terms/docs/education/Q-and-A-Security.md

 ### List of questions and definitions

-{TBW}
+TBW

 ## Knowledge you should be confidently applying

-- The definitions in the [glossary](./Glossary.md)
+- The definitions in the [glossary](./category/glossary)
-- The Knowledge you should be confidently applying from part one of the [Q-and-A](./Q-and-A.md#knowledge-you-should-be-confidently-applying.md)
+- The Knowledge you should be confidently applying from part one of the [Q-and-A](./Q-and-A#knowledge-you-should-be-confidently-applying)
 - Bitcoin Improvement Protocols: BIP32, BIP39, BIP44, BIP47, BIP49, BIP84, BIP174
 - hierarchical deterministic derivation paths
 - Base58